 3) The next step in the process is to calculate your personal debt-to-income ratio (DIR).
 Many credit card companies, banks, and lenders will use this ratio to determine how much debt you can repay, and how likely it is that you do so.
 In order to determine this debt to income percentage, simply divide the sum of your monthly bills and other expenses by your total gross income.
 While once again the terms of each program will differ, in general a DIR above 50 percent shows a clear financial hardship for the consumer.
 Lenders will tend to not offer credit card hardship programs if you show an ability to repay your loans or debts.

-4) Write a letter to your lender that will request a hardship, and it also serves as the first step in the negotiations process.
+4) You can call your lender.
+Or, often better, write a letter to your lender that will request a hardship, and it also serves as the first step in the negotiations process.
 Be sure to include your name, credit card or account number, Social Security number, e-mail address, phone number and mailing address.
 You rarely want to handle any serious negotiations or agree to the terms of the deal over the phone.
 Ideally you will want to handle all negotiations and communication via mail or e-mail.
 The reason why is that this written communication creates a paper trail for the consumer that may be required to hold a lender accountable to the agreed upon hardship program.
 Click here to read more on hardship letters and find examples of a letter.

-6) After you send the letter, follow up with another if you do not get a reply.
+6) After you send the letter or call the credit card company or lender, follow up with another if you do not get a reply.
 Or call, and ask for a written reply.
 Once you receive the lenders offer (be sure it is in writing) counter the offer.
 Your counter needs to be serious.
 Make sure it is a reasonable counter offer.
 Also be sure that you have a solid reason for the counter offer.
 For example, if the bank or lender's suggested monthly payment still doesn't get your DIR percentage below 50 percent, you have a great case to argue that the credit card hardship programs wouldn't solve the financial hardship that you are experiencing.
 As always, send any counteroffers via e-mail or US mail.